abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Composite propositions --- a ∧ b, a ∨ b, a -> b](../05_logic/logic_composite_propositions.svg)

-However, with propositions such as *modus ponens* we can: modus ponens is *always true*, regardless of whether the propositions that form it are true or false.
+However, with propositions such as *modus ponens* we can: modus ponens is *always true*.
+Regardless of whether the propositions that form it ($A$ and $B$) are true or false, the whole proposition signified by the formula ($(A \land (A \Rightarrow B) )\to B$) will always be true.
 If we want to be fancy, we can also say that it is *true in all models of the logical system*, a model being a set of real-world premises are taken to be signified by our propositions.

 For example, our previous example will not stop being true if we *substitute* "Socrates" with any other name, nor if we substitute "mortal" for any other quality that humans possess.